 - Open and log onto the laptop/computer.

-- To double click to open a program using the left mouse button.
+- Double click to open a program using the left mouse button.

 - Recognise and name the parts of a computer.

 - Recognise technology and how it is controlled.

 - Design inventions.

 - Use technology safely and respectfully.

 - Understand the role of a computer.

 - Program and adjust instructions.

 - Begin to learn to touch type.

 - Use a word processor.

-- Learn how to add images to a text document.
+- Add images to a text document.

 - Create a poetry book using sources from the internet.

 - Understand how to stay safe when talking to people online.